johnbrigght10/odin_recipes/README.md

 # odin_recipes
-Hi, this is a creating a basic recipe website project at the end of the html courses on The odin project.
+Hi, this is a project aimed at letting you know you about the recipes and procedures involved in making the popular and delicous Nigerian jellof rice with chicken and salad.
+It provides a precise and direct way to making this great meal, have fun while at it.